zihegao/structured-light-fork/CameraCalibration/ReadMe.md

 This file serves as the ReadMe file for CameraCalibration

 FILE DESCRIPTIONS

-Two files are up to date.
-The rest is legacy. calibration_board.py: generate calibration board (charuco board) calibrate.py: run this code for camera calibration
+*The following 2 files are up to date.* The rest is legacy.

+calibration_board.py: generate calibration board (charuco board)

+calibrate.py: run this code for camera calibration

 HOW TO RUN